 Our silver granite comes either bush-hammered or polished, making it anti-slip and even more durable.
 The classy, livening silver colour, when polished, offers a decadent and flashy option, whereas bush-hammered is a more understated, yet bright and attractive finish.

-Making over your garden, or creating an inspiring outdoor patio with natural stone paving slabs is something you can quite easily do yourself, and with our Dublin warehouse stocked full of all our natural stone paving slabs, you can start installation just 2-3 days after ordering.
+Making over your garden, or creating an inspiring outdoor patio with natural stone paving slabs is something you can quite easily do yourself, and with our Dublin warehouse stocked full of all our natural stone paving slabs, you can start installation in just 2-3 days after ordering.

-Before you do, though, you’ll need to decide on some basic things, and know how to work with your new material.
+Before you do, though, you’ll need to decide on some basic things and know how to work with your new material.
 First off, you’ll have to decide where to install your natural stone paving.
-These slabs cannot be placed directly onto soil or grass, instead they’ll have to be placed into a full bed of mortar, and to do that, first you’ll have to dig out your (precisely measured) installation site.
+These slabs cannot be placed directly onto soil or grass, instead, they’ll have to be placed into a full bed of mortar, and to do that, first you’ll have to dig out your (precisely measured) installation site.

 For the job, you’ll need protective clothing, a rubber mallet, a spirit level to ensure the evenness of your new patio or paving, measuring tape, a trowel and pointing tool, a spade, rake, plate vibrator, sponge, sand, cement, water, spray paint and sub base material, as well – of course – as your choice of natural paving slabs.
 Once installation is complete, you’ll also want to seal your natural stone slabs to prolong their (already considerable) lifespan.

 For a full installation rundown, see our natural stone paving slab installation guide, here.

 Five (5) Inspiring Dublin Examples of Outdoor Natural Paving Slab Makeovers

 Here we have two examples of our stunning Kandla Grey Sandstone, used as entrance paving (left) for a front door, built to conform to the porch as well as to an existing tree.